dawdlestudios/www/src/content/guide/creating-websites.md

 - [Markdown to HTML](https://markdowntohtml.com/)\
   A website that lets you convert Markdown to HTML

+**Static Site Generators**

-If you want to create a blog, also check out the [Creating a Blog](/wiki/guide/creating-a-blog) guide for more information.
+If you want to create a more complex website than just a few HTML files, like a blog or a portfolio, you can use a static site generator like [Zola](https://www.getzola.org/).
+See [Creating a Website with Zola](/wiki/guide/zola) for more information.

+Other static site generators you can use are [Hugo](https://gohugo.io/), or [Astro](https://astro.build/) (what this site is built with).

 ## HTML, CSS, and JavaScript